google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

 As part of [payment item
 information](https://developers.google.com/web/fundamentals/getting-started/primers/payment-request/#create-paymentrequest),
 developers can add `pending` to indicate that the price is not fully determined yet.
-The field `pending` accepts a boolean value.
+The `pe nding` fieldaccepts a boolean value.

     {
      label: "State tax",